Types of excavators?

 A demolition excavator is an excavator that specialises in demolition.
 As the name suggests the demolition excavator is great for demolition jobs including general dismantling, plate shearing, steel shearing, secondary processing, crushing and much more.
 Attachments play a big role in hiring a demolition excavator and depend on the type of demolition job it is required to do.
 Some attachments are best suited for crushing concrete or steel shearing jobs.
 Most attachments, however, are versatile and can complete a number of demolition works with a small and simple adaptation to the device.
 Furthermore, it is necessary for the clamp arm of the demolition excavator to be as powerful and as flexible as possible in order for the machine to hold a tight grip and grasp its maximum power.
 If you are looking to hire a demolition excavator that can fit in small spaces, look for one that has a small short rear swing so that the upper frame does not go beyond the crawler when it is required to swing.

-Do you need a license to operate an excavator?
+Do you need a licence to operate an excavator?

 At iSeekplant, we have thousands of excavator hire suppliers all across the country.
-All offering a wide range of sizes, and hire options including wet or dry hire.
-Simply search for an excavator on iSeekplant in the location that you need it.
+Our excavator hire offerings are available in a wide range of sizes and hire options including wet and dry hire.
+Contact iSeekplant or use our get a quote tool to get competitive quotes for your excavator hire needs.